AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 got me thinking about ways to give some classes more concrete contours without loosing that lovely, intimately theoretical approach.

->> In a sentence, the idea is to have students build a library that implements the concepts they learn over the course of the class.
+> Build a library implementing the core concepts taught in class.

 For example, I could imagine a linear algebra class that proceeded along much the same lines as it did at Reed.
 We would start with the axioms of